vicinityh2020/vicinity-adapter-tinymesh/README.md

 * GET /objects/{oid}/properties/{pid}
     - Returns last known value and time the value was received by the device. “oid” is UUID of device and “pid” is a property identifier.

+Adapter also supports publishing of the events.
+Events are configured statically in the agent config, assumption is that all events published follow following patter for their `eid` - `door_activity_<id of device pubblishing the event>`.
+The id in this case is a UUID generated when the device was registered in the adapter.